Unexplored regions in teleparallel $f(T)$ gravity: Sign-changing dark energy density

 However, we show that $\beta<0$ case, viz., negative exponent ($\beta_-$) conversely generates an effective DE whose energy density attains negative values beyond a certain redshift.
 On top of this interesting feature, $\beta_-$ is also a sufficient condition to avoid instabilities/ghosts, independently of the value dynamics of $T$ on any background, whereas $\beta_+$ is not.
 Then, we further point out that $f(T)$ gravity might be a potential candidate for realizing an AdS-dS transition, not rapidly but in a comparably smooth way, through a DE component effectively arising from the extra torsional terms due to $f-T$ modification.
 Although not realizing a mirror AdS-dS transition, our findings showcase the $f(T)$ gravity's capability on the way to integrating $\Lambda_{\rm s}$CDM model into a theoretical framework.
-Then, in Section~\ref{sec:lambda}, we extend the viable cosmologies by introducing a cosmological constant as $f(T)\rightarrow f(T)+2\Lambda$ with $f(T)=Te^{\beta T_0/T}$ whose $\beta=0$ limit is equivalent to the standard $\Lambda$CDM model on a spatially flat FLRW background.
+Then, in Sec.~\ref{sec:lambda}, we extend the viable cosmologies by introducing a cosmological constant as $f(T)\rightarrow f(T)+2\Lambda$ with $f(T)=Te^{\beta T_0/T}$ whose $\beta=0$ limit is equivalent to the standard $\Lambda$CDM model on a spatially flat FLRW background.
 We show that even this simplest modification to the original form of the function widens the scope of the possibilities in the cosmological context to a considerable extent.
-In Section~\ref{sec:final}, we draw our conclusions.
+In Sec.~\ref{sec:final}, we draw our conclusions.